 MCC Associate of Arts Transfer Degree

-This program provides freshman and sophomore coursework that’s fully transferable, so you can complete a bachelor’s degree at a four-year college or university.
-In MCC’s courses, you’ll be exposed to a variety of facets of history education through lectures, class discussions, demonstrations, and group activities.
+This program provides a solid foundation of freshman and sophomore coursework that’s fully transferable, so you can complete a bachelor’s degree at a four-year college or university.
+In MCC’s courses, you’ll be exposed to the world of family and consumer science through lectures, class discussions, demonstrations, and group activities.

 The link under Degrees Awarded (below) specifies our course requirements.